 The Redskins looked completely helpless trying to stop Alfred Morris in a must-win game the week after Thanksgiving.
-They need to bolster their defensive front, and Da'Ron Payne happens to be one of the best players available.
+They need to bolster their defensive front, and Vita Vea happens to be one of the best players available.

 Rd.
 2, Pk.
 12